The Straight Story: Home media

 The Straight Story was released on DVD on November 7, 2000 by Buena Vista Home Entertainment (under the Walt Disney Home Video label).
 There are no chapter markers on the original North American DVD release, with a note written by Lynch inside the DVD case that reads, "It is my opinion that a film is not a book – it should not be broken up.
 It is a continuum and should be seen as such."
 On April 3, 2020, the film became available to stream on Disney+.

 On September 17, 2021, The Straight Story received a limited edition Blu-ray release from Imprint Films.

+On December 17, 2025, StudioCanal announced that a new 4K Ultra HD restoration of the film will be released on both 4K Ultra HD and Blu-ray discs in the United Kingdom beginning February 9, 2026.

 Reception

 Critical reception

 The Straight Story was critically acclaimed upon its release, with critics lauding Lynch's uncharacteristic subject matter.
-Entertainment Weekly described the film as a "celestial piece of Americana".
+Entertainment Weekly described the film as a "celestial piece of Americana."
 The Chicago Tribune wrote of the film, "we see something American studio movies usually don't give us: the simple, unsentimentalized beauty of the rural American Midwestern landscape."

 Janet Maslin of The New York Times wrote, "the same bellwether quality that left Blue Velvet looking so prescient, and ushered in a whole cinematic wave of taboo-shattering, is at work once again.
 When a born unnaturalist like Lynch can bring such interest and emotion to one man's simple story, the realm of the ordinary starts looking like a new frontier."
 Of Farnsworth's performance, Maslin wrote, "he automatically frees the film from any sense of artifice and delivers an amazingly stalwart performance that will not soon be forgotten."
 Her review concluded, "The Straight Story is...about gazing at the sky, about experiencing each encounter to the fullest, than it is about getting anywhere in a hurry.
 It's been too long since a great American movie dared to regard life that way."

 Roger Ebert gave the film four out of four stars, the first positive review he had given to a film by Lynch.
 He wrote: "The first time I saw The Straight Story I focused on the foreground and liked it.
 The second time I focused on the background, too, and loved it.
 The movie isn't just about the old Alvin Straight's odyssey through the sleepy towns and rural districts of the Midwest, but about the people he finds to listen and care for him."

-On review aggregator Rotten Tomatoes, the film has an approval rating of 95% based on 106 reviews, with an average rating of 8.2/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 95% based on 116 reviews, with an average rating of 8.6/10.
 The website's critical consensus reads, "With strong performances and director David Lynch at the helm, The Straight Story steers past sentimental byways on its ambling journey across the American heartland."
 On Metacritic, the film has a score of 86 out of 100, based on 32 critics, indicating "universal acclaim".